 A card may be a single or double (reply) stamped card or a single or double postcard.
 Stamped cards are available from USPS with postage imprinted on them.
 Postcards are commercially available or privately printed mailing cards.
-To be eligible for card pricing, a card and each half of a double card must meet the physical standards in 6.2 and the applicable eligibility and preparation standards for the price claimed.
+To be eligible for card pricing, a card and each half of a double card must meet the physical standards in 6.2 and the applicable eligibility for the price claimed.
 Ineligible cards are subject to letter-size pricing.
-Cards may be prepared and mailed at the First-Class Mail single-piece card, Presorted card, or automation card prices.